frankwillmore/__VACUUMMS__/examples/polystyrene/scripts/README.md

 Generate POVRay Scene Definition Language (SDL) to describe the image of atoms and cavities, then render the images using POVRay.

-## TO DO:
+## run_gfg2fvi.sh

-- Run gfg2fvi (requires NVidia GPU system) to generate 3D tiffs mapping out the free volume index or intensity of the sample.
+(requires NVidia GPU system) Generate discretized map of the free volume index FVI of the sample.

+## run_fvi2tiff.sh

+Translate the discrete map of FVI to a TIFF file, to be used as input to Paraview, ML, etc.